liferay-search/liferay-docs/en/developer/frameworks/articles/front-end-development/02-themes/03-developing-themes/13-using-font-awesome-glyph-icons-in-your-theme.markdown

 By default, [Font Awesome v3.2.1](https://fontawesome.com/v3.2.1/) and [Bootstrap 3 Glyphicons](https://getbootstrap.com/docs/3.3/components/)
-are enabled globally in @product@ via a system setting.
+are enabled globally in @sharepoint@ via a system setting.
 This means that you can use them in your themes to create social media links, for example.
 A Site Administrator can disable this to improve performance, if they choose.